stephaniedlp/stephaniedlp/README.md

 ----------------------------

 I am a software engineer working at Xipe Technology, and I've been into programming 2+ years.
-I am interested into creating web and mobile apps.
+I specialize in creating web and mobile applications, value collaborative teamwork, and enjoy engaging in thoughtful, philosophical conversations.

-Im experienced in .NET framework using NET MAUI as a cross-platform mobile apps and ASP.NET Core for web development.
+My expertise lies in object-oriented programming, and I currently work with the .NET ecosystem, developing cross-platform mobile applications using .NET MAUI and building web applications with ASP.NET Core.

 *  🌍  I  work remotely or hybrid.
 * 🖥️  My portafolio coming soon...